lewendm/blogdown/content/authors/admin/_index.md

 superuser: true
 title: Lewend Mayiwar
 ---
-I am a PhD candidate at the Department of Leadership & Organizational Behavior at BI Norwegian Business School.
-My research examines the role of emotions and emotion regulation in decisions involving risk and uncertainty.
+I a recently completed my PhD at the Department of Leadership & Organizational Behavior at BI Norwegian Business School.
+Broadly speaking, my research examines emotions and decision-making.
 I am a big fan of open and reproducible science, and an avid user of {{< icon name="r-project" pack="fab" >}}.
 I set up the first ReproducibiliTea journal club in Norway, that I'm currently co-running with a colleague.
 The goal of our journal club is to raise awareness of open science and reproducibility (see "Projects" for more info).
 I am also a local node leader for Norway's Reproducibility Network {{< staticref "https://www.norrn.no/team" "newtab">}} (NORRN) {{< /staticref >}}.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.